What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic surpassed 10,000 people worldwide and the effects of a global economy grinding to a halt because of the pandemic were beginning to show, from millions of unsold flowers rotting in piles in Kenya to the slow emptying of the world’s skies.
-In Southern Europe, gasping patients filled sick wards and field hospitals went up in hotels and a convention center in Madrid.

-The U.N. chief warned of a looming global recession “perhaps of record dimensions.”
-The governors of California, New York and Illinois ordered residents to stay home unless they have vital reasons to go out.
-Those orders affect 70 million Americans and encompass three of the country’s largest cities.
-Other states, including Connecticut, appeared poised to follow suit with similar directives.
+The death toll from the global coronavirus pandemic has surpassed 11,000 people worldwide and sickened more than 286,000.
+Traditional tourist magnets like London are eerily quiet.
+Elections in the U.S. are being pushed back.
+Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
+The African nation of Angola has announced its first coronavirus case, bringing to at least 40 the number of countries on that continent to report an infection.

-Here are some of AP’s top stories Friday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreakfor updates through the day:
+Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day:

 WHAT’S HAPPENING TODAY: